amavalankar/FirebaseSortBy/README.md

-# How to Sort Through Items in a Firebase Realtime Database
+# Sorting Through Items in a Firebase Realtime Database 🔥
-A brief solution to today's lab — (CSSI 102, Day #13)
+A brief solution to today's lab — (CSSI 102, Day #13) 💡

-## Introduction
+## Introduction 👇🏽
-As seen in today's _oddly spicy_ mild task, sorting through items in a Firebase JSON object using the provided functions is rather difficult!
-However, it's not impossible!
+As seen in today's _oddly spicy 🌶_ mild task, sorting through items in a Firebase JSON object using the provided functions is rather difficult!
+However, it's not impossible! 👍

 **The question of the hour is:** given the following data structure...
 ```json